marc2332/bliss/doc/docs/config_p201.md

 # Configuring the P201 counter card

-This chapter assumes you have have a running a BLISS configuration server (beacon) available on your system.
+This chapter assumes you have a running [Beacon server](beacon_install.md) available on your system.

 The CT2 card exists in two versions: